How to Pre-Sell a Course: 8 Steps to Secure Sales Before You Launch

 No matter what you’re preselling, there’s one universal guideline you need to follow:

 Be transparent!
-Be clear with your audience that your course is not fully-created yet.
-You can position this as a perk to your students by offering a discount and giving them exclusive early access to your course.
+Be clear with your audience that your course is not fully created yet.
+You can position this as a perk for your students by offering a discount and providing them with exclusive early access to your course.

 Why You Should Presell Your Online Course: 6 Key Benefits